 The Sap is Rising

 I’ve a confession: although my long-standing interest in wild food cookery does add incredibly wild and nutritious versatility to my daily menu with respect to rich soups, unique salad combinations and intriguing side vegetables – all very health promoting and worthy; truth be told, I’m actually somewhat of a sugar addict.
 Yet, for the most part, sweet wild foods are associated with the abundant fruitfulness of summer and autumn – apples, pears, cherries, blackberries, bilberries, mulberries etc, and as delicious as such fruits are in their unprocessed state or as fruit leathers, their sweetness is invariably counterbalanced by varying degrees of acidity.
 Hardcore, unadulterated and non-toxic sweetness is actually quite hard to come by in the natural world, at least where I live.
 Yet, from as early as the final week of February (Southern England) until as late as the end of April (Scotland), and with a similar early to later coming of the spring across the different states of the US, that hardcore sweetness lies quite literally in untapped abundance, residing in diluted form within the trunks of some of our commonest trees: Birch (Betula species), Lime (Tilia species), Sycamore (Acer species), Walnut and various others.
 All, in theory, can be successfully tapped for their sap, the first two providing the best results in my experience.
 Birch, especially, is fail safe!.
 Indeed, on the basis of research and reports of success in this regard, I’ve tried to tap both walnut and sycamore for sap from February to April for the past 7 years, but without success.
 This year I intend to try our only UK native maple for the first time: The Field Maple (Acer campestre).
 For the purpose of this article then, ‘sap’ refers to birch sap only.
 But why bother doing this?
 This is a question I’m frequently asked, quite often by people who have tried and have been disappointed that what drips from the tree tastes pretty much like water, not the sweet ambrosial nectar they had expected.
 Well, it’s a reasonable question I suppose.
-There are many answers………..
+There are as many possible answers to this as there are theroies on the precise mechanisms that allow the sap to ride in the first place (this 34-page article makes interesting reading if you’ve ever puzzled over that question)………..

 In the Ukraine and parts of Russia the sap is collected and sold as a type of mineral water, so they clearly value it.
 A fantastic, easy to make and reliable white wine can be made with a very distinct and pleasant taste, as well as beer, vinegar (see recipe at the end) and a rich caramel and molasses-like syrup.
 But, above all else, as with all foraging, it provides an excuse and opportunity to arrange your life according to the cycles of nature rather than the oppressive dictates of work routines and the terrible tick-tock tyranny of clock time or even traditional calendars.
 Each year I try to refine my understanding of when the sap flow begins and when it’s in full swing.
 This year it begun a day before the spring equinox, 5 days after reports that frogspawn was appearing in local ponds, and two days before the wood ants began to awake from winter slumber as they amassed to form new colonies.
 This is the realm of magic, awareness, and attunement, connecting with life, poetry and mystery and clocks serve no purpose!